RiverArchitect/RA_wiki/wiki/Connectivity.md

 # References

-Travel thresholds used to define aquatic ambiances in `Fish.xlsx` were provided by the following sources:
+Travel thresholds used to define Physical Habitats in `Fish.xlsx` were provided by the following sources:

 [CDFG.
 (2012).
 Standard Operating Procedure for Critical Riffle Analysis for Fish Passage in California DFG-IFP-001, updated February 2013.
 California Department of Fish and Game, DFG-IFP-00(September), 1–25.](https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=150377)